THEXN/TShock/To-Do-List.md

 ## General To Do
-* Tile Banlist based on Item Banlist
+* Allow to ban tiles based on item banlist
 * Revamp regions to have flags for configuring item bans, npc bans, force pvp, block access, switch usage
 * Character name based accounts.
+(More TDSM like, will likely kill old accounts in next release, Need to discuss...)
 * Implement permissions for "cheating" mana/hp/stacks.
-Need to figure a method to "manage" the maximum tp bypass per group.
+Likely have a max hp, max mana, max item stack in groups
+* Implement group overrides for item banlist.
+Have a ignore groups list on each item ban
-* Implement more configs and permissions for server side inventory mode
+* Implement more configs/permissions/commands for server side inventory mode
-* Implement configs and group overrides for item banlist
 * Update LogTile
 * Tile create and destroy verification based on selected item
 * Projectile spawning verification based on selected item
+* Disallow all non player placeable tiles

 ## Mono Issues
 **MONO IS BROKEN, STAY AWAY FROM CODING IT :P**